-the response occurs along the extensive margin.
-Recall that a unit elasticity would imply that the average wage payment of all individuals, including both employed and non-employed workers, should stay unchanged when the wage rate is raised, because its effect on the average wage payment is fully offset by a decrease in employment.
+A simple estimate of the employment elasticity (the extensive margin) with respect to the wage change is obtained by dividing the estimates of the percentage changes in employment and hourly wage, which gives an elasticity around -0.8.
+When looking at total hours worked (the intensive and extensive margin), we find an elasticity of about -1.1, indicating that most of the response occurs along the extensive margin.
+Recall that a unit elasticity would imply that the average wage payment of all individuals, including both employed and non-employed workers, should stay unchanged when the wage rate is raised because its effect on the average wage payment is fully offset by a decrease in employment.
 Consistent with this reasoning, we find nearly no effect on average earnings.
 This provides alternative evidence of a total hours worked elasticity around -1, not depending on the measurement of hourly wages.

-We use economic theory to motivate our empirical specification and to show that, under reasonable assumptions, the estimated employment elasticity may be used to calculate the effect on youth employment of a change in the minimum wage specifically for younger workers.
+We use economic theory to motivate our empirical specification and to show that under reasonable assumptions the estimated employment elasticity may be used to calculate the effect on youth employment of a change in the minimum wage specifically for younger workers.
 First, we provide a simple model in which the elasticity we estimate using the age discontinuity is exactly the same as the elasticity needed for the desired counterfactual policy analysis.
 In the model, workers have exogenous, heterogeneous productivities and are hired if their productivity exceeds the minimum wage (corresponding to a horizontal demand for labor measured in effective units).
 In this simple setting, cross-worker effects are zero.
 According to this basic model, we may compute the consequences of increasing the minimum wage for young workers (those under 18) up to the higher level applying to adults by using our estimated elasticity.
 This calculation gives a 15 percentage point drop in youth employment, corresponding to 33 percent of initial employment.

 A model with downward sloping labor demand for low-skilled work would instead suggest that there are cross-worker effects, implying that a higher youth minimum wage may increase low-skilled adult employment.
-Such cross-worker effects pose a potential threat to the identification strategy.
-However, we show that one can obtain a lower bound for the youth employment elasticity by considering the extreme case of a fixed demand for lowskilled work (implying that the employment effect from the discontinuity analysis is entirely driven by cross-worker effects).
-The lower bound may be computed from our estimated elasticity and the wage share of younger workers in the low-skilled labor market.
+Such cross-worker effects posses a potential threat to the identification strategy.
+However, we show that one can obtain a lower bound for the youth employment elasticity by considering the extreme case of a fixed demand for low-skilled work (implying that the employment effect from the discontinuity analysis is entirely driven by cross-worker effects).
+The lower bound may be computed from our estimated elasticity from the discontinuity analysis and the wage share of younger workers in the low-skilled labor market.
 We thus compute the wage share of low-skilled workers under age 18, using various definitions of the low-skilled workers that are perfectly substitutable for workers under age 18.
 In the most extreme of these calculations, in which only workers aged 18-19 are deemed to be "low-skilled" substitutes for workers under age 18, the lower bound of the youth employment elasticity becomes 0.6.
 Increasing the minimum wage for young workers up to the level of adult workers would then decrease employment by at least 11 percentage points, or 25 percent of youth employment, which is still a substantial employment effect.